 The main area is sheltered by a sandbank which provides fantastic flat water conditions at low tide.

 Works best in S, SE and ESE as the wind comes in ‘clean’ off the sea.
-SW works but is gusty as the wind is coming over the hills.
+SW & W works but is gusty as the wind is coming over the hills.

 The Channel just in front of the beach has a very strong tide and the area can get very busy in summer so it’s for experienced kiters only, unless you have boat support to get you out to the sandbank.

-Kitesurfers must give way to all other vessels in the Navigation Channel and maintain an adequate clearance.
+Kitesurfers must give way to all larger and less manoeuverable craft in and around the river and Navigation Channels and maintain an adequate clearence.

-Swimming area (red) in Maer Rocks Bay is for indication only - for exact area look for RNLI flags.
+Swimming area in Maer Rocks Bay is for indication only - for exact area look for RNLI flags and keep well clear.

 - Head for the Exmouth Seafront and park in either Queens Drive Carpark or the roadside parking alongside Queens Drive.
 Head across the road to the semi-official launch spot.
 There may or may not be a sign there but just look out for other kiters - if it’s a kiteable day there is almost always someone out.

 - On very busy summer days you may have to park further out - head East towards the lifeboat station and the car park up Maer Road.